Liu Qiangdong

-Early life and biography
+Early life and education

-Liu Qiangdong was born on March 10, 1973, or February 14, 1974 in Suqian, Jiangsu province.
-His parents are in the business of shipping coal from north China to the south.
-As a young man, Liu Qiangdong had an interest in politics.
+Liu Qiangdong was born on March 10, 1973, in Suqian, Jiangsu province.
 He graduated from primary school in the Jiangsu province and enrolled in the department of sociology in the Renmin University of China 1992.
-However, finding the degree would not guarantee good job opportunities, Liu spent all his spare time learning computer programming.
-He graduated with a bachelor of laws in sociology in 1996, and later received an executive master of business administration from China Europe International Business School, Shanghai.
+He graduated from Renmin University with a Bachelor of Laws with a major in sociology in 1996.
+He received an executive Master of Business Administration from China Europe International Business School in Shanghai.

 As a college student, Liu invested his income earned from programming work and family loans into a restaurant venture.
-The business failed in a few months, losing more than US$200,000, which left Liu in debt.
+The business failed in a few months, losing more than RMB200,000, which left Liu in debt.

+Career

 After graduation, Liu was employed by Japan Life, a Japanese health product enterprise, and successively served as the director for computers, the director for business, and the logistics supervisor.

-Career